 Termite Infestation: Be Aware!

 How is it possible that you don’t face termite infestation living in some state of the USA?
-Every year homeowners lose millions of dollars worth of wooden infrastructure because of termites.
+Homeowners lose millions of dollars worth of wooden infrastructure yearly because of termites.

-Termites are commonly found throughout the world, especially in warm climates near bodies of water, because their larvae require high levels of moisture to survive.
+Termites are commonly found worldwide, especially in warm climates near bodies of water, because their larvae require high moisture levels to survive.

-But what we will discuss is a more threatening fact about termites besides property damage.
+But we will discuss a more threatening fact about termites besides property damage.
 Termites can bite you…!!!!!

 Do termites bite?
 This is a question most people ask those who have encountered these destructive insects in their homes and yards.
-This is not limited to the bites, as termites can also cause diseases through their feces if they contact one’s skin.
+This is not limited to bites, as termites can also cause diseases through their faeces if they contact one’s skin.